AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Enhancements {#enhancements-18311}

-- ASSETS-41820 : Indexing improvements for processing watchdog
+* ASSETS-41820 : Indexing improvements for processing watchdog.
-- ASSETS-43720 : Functional improvements to processing watchdog
+* ASSETS-43720 : Functional improvements to processing watchdog.
-- ASSETS-42554 : Performance improvements for large folders
+* ASSETS-42554 : Performance improvements for large folders.

 ### Fixed Issues {#fixed-issues-18311}

-- ASSETS-37534 : Changes in search to not expose property used for approval target
+* ASSETS-37534 : Changes in search to not expose property used for approval target.
-- ASSETS-38322 : Remove publish criteria provider config Remove publish event feature
+* ASSETS-38322 : Remove publish criteria provider config Remove publish event feature.
-- ASSETS-40482 : Accessibility issue in play/pause and mute/unmute button in Scene7 video player
+* ASSETS-40482 : Accessibility issue in play/pause and mute/unmute button in Scene7 video player.
-- ASSETS-40593 : Error page occurs after clicking on "Properties" button in Assets > Files
+* ASSETS-40593 : Error page occurs after clicking on "Properties" button in Assets > Files.
-- ASSETS-40598 : Sync smart crops when unsynced asset is moved to a sync enabled folder
+* ASSETS-40598 : Sync smart crops when unsynced asset is moved to a sync enabled folder.
-- ASSETS-40743 : Issues with triggering Replace Asset dialog when certain characters exist in filename
+* ASSETS-40743 : Issues with triggering Replace Asset dialog when certain characters exist in filename.
-- ASSETS-40825 : Assets Search Facets Disappearing After Editing Search Form
+* ASSETS-40825 : Assets Search Facets Disappearing After Editing Search Form.
-- ASSETS-41007 : Deletion on AEM sometimes leaves orphan Assets on Delivery
+* ASSETS-41007 : Deletion on AEM sometimes leaves orphan Assets on Delivery.
-- ASSETS-41172 : Dynamic Media Templates special chars not allowed in name
+* ASSETS-41172 : Dynamic Media Templates special chars not allowed in name.
-- ASSETS-41896 : Assets mentioned in cq:discarded property on the folder should NOT be published to Brand Portal
+* ASSETS-41896 : Assets mentioned in cq:discarded property on the folder should NOT be published to Brand Portal.
-- ASSETS-42067 : Dynamic Media Templates - Download gives error
+* ASSETS-42067 : Dynamic Media Templates - Download gives error.
-- ASSETS-42070 : Dynamic Media Templates - Non-admin users should have Template create/edit access
+* ASSETS-42070 : Dynamic Media Templates - Non-admin users should have Template create/edit access.
-- ASSETS-42344 : Connected Assets Sync disconnected - Reconnect and advice for customer
+* ASSETS-42344 : Connected Assets Sync disconnected - Reconnect and advice for customer.
-- ASSETS-42620 : Issue with the preview option of asset versions - shows blank preview when we open the asset
+* ASSETS-42620 : Issue with the preview option of asset versions - shows blank preview when we open the asset.
-- ASSETS-42701 : Web Optimized Image Delivery and Cropping Issue
+* ASSETS-42701 : Web Optimized Image Delivery and Cropping Issue.
-- ASSETS-42966 : Async barricade can become unblocked in error due if multiple jobs share the same path
+* ASSETS-42966 : Async barricade can become unblocked in error due if multiple jobs share the same path.
-- ASSETS-43072 : Dynamic Media Templates - Template references lookup breaks on an invalid reference
+* ASSETS-43072 : Dynamic Media Templates - Template references lookup breaks on an invalid reference.
-- ASSETS-43212 : Internationalisation issues in metadata schema editor
+* ASSETS-43212 : Internationalisation issues in metadata schema editor.
-- ASSETS-43202 : Fixes for selecting annotations to print from timeline
+* ASSETS-43202 : Fixes for selecting annotations to print from timeline.
-- ASSETS-43502 : AEM CS Existing Image Preset Name Not Displayed on Edit Page
+* ASSETS-43502 : AEM CS Existing Image Preset Name Not Displayed on Edit Page.
-- ASSETS-43538 : Async copy assets job uses incorrect property for source path
+* ASSETS-43538 : Async copy assets job uses incorrect property for source path.
-- ASSETS-43798 : Check for destination path first before copying assets
+* ASSETS-43798 : Check for destination path first before copying assets.
-- ASSETS-43945 : Increase retry delay to 20 min for async assets job queue
+* ASSETS-43945 : Increase retry delay to 20 min for async assets job queue.
-- ASSETS-44025 : Async delete assets job fails for when individual assets are selected
+* ASSETS-44025 : Async delete assets job fails for when individual assets are selected.

-- SITES-26128 : Class cast exception in CreateLiveCopyStep
+* SITES-26128 : Class cast exception in CreateLiveCopyStep.
-- SKYOPS-77603 : Redirects managed by business user
+* SKYOPS-77603 : Redirects managed by business user.

 ### Known Issues {#known-issues-18311}